i3Craig/wgutils/README.md

 If the server has not been configured yet, then the server will be set up automatically.

-The server will be configured to support both IPv4 and IPv6 and will give clients full access to the network that the server is hosted on.
+The server will be configured to support both IPv4 and IPv6 and will give clients full access to the network that the server is hosted on, behind a NAT created by this script.
 This means, for instance, that setting up a server in your LAN, you can remote desktop into your PC from outside of your LAN.
 Also, all internet traffic will be sent through your VPN server, by default.